Chevrolet Camaro (fifth generation): ZL1 (2012–2015)

+The ZL1 has a Magnetic ride suspension and a performance-oriented traction management system.
+The Magnetic Ride suspension system can sense the need for a damping correction 1,000 times per second and make that change in five milliseconds.
+Brembo supplied the braking system, with six-piston calipers at the front and four-piston calipers at the rear.
+A duct system delivers air from the grille to the brake rotors.
+The 20-inch forged aluminum wheels are fitted with Goodyear 285/35ZR-20 front and 305/35ZR-20 rear tires.

 2012 Camaro 2LS (2012)

 The Camaro 2LS was introduced in 2012.
 Designed for better fuel economy using a slightly different gear ratio than other V6 automatics, this model was ostensibly the automatic transmission version of the original LS.
 The LS trim level was now divided into 1LS (manual transmission) and 2LS (automatic transmission) trims.
 In addition to the gearing differences, the 2LS automatic transmission did not have "Sport Mode," nor did it allow the driver to manually shift with the steering-wheel-mounted paddle shifters.
 Instead, the vehicle goes into Electronic Range Select (2LS), which only allows the driver to choose the highest gear that the transmission will automatically upshift to.

 2012 COPO Camaro (2012–2013)

 The 2012 COPO Camaro (P/N 20129562) is a limited production version of the Camaro factory drag-racing cars designed for NHRA Stock Eliminator and Super Stock classes.
-It has a Powerglide automatic transmission with a choice of 3 engines (an LS7 7.0 L V8 or an LSX 5.3 L V8 with a 2.9 L supercharger or a LSX 5.3 L V8 with a 4.0 L Whipple supercharger).
-It also has a choice of 5 body colors (Flat Black, Summit White, Victory Red, Silver Ice Metallic and Ashen Gray Metallic), a solid rear axle, a full chrome moly roll cage, removal of sound deadening and power accessories, 2 racing bucket seats (deletion of rear seat), a safety harness for the driver, a competition floor shifter, Chevrolet Performance gauges, Bogart racing wheels and Hoosier Racing Tires.
+It has a Powerglide automatic transmission with a choice of 3 engines (an LS7 7.0 L V8 or an LSX 5.3 L V8 with a supercharger or a LSX 5.3 L V8 with a Whipple-made supercharger).
+It also has a choice of 5 body colors (Flat Black, Summit White, Victory Red, Silver Ice Metallic and Ashen Gray Metallic), a solid rear axle, a full chrome moly roll cage, removal of sound deadening and power accessories, rear-seat deletion, a safety harness for the driver, a competition floor shifter, Chevrolet Performance gauges, Bogart racing wheels and Hoosier Racing Tires.

 COPO graphics package includes color from the concept vehicle, but in Metallic White, Semi-Gloss Black, Inferno Orange Metallic and Chevy Racing Blue.

 Collector's Package includes all three COPO racing engines serial-number-matched to the car, with one installed at the time of delivery.

 The COPO Camaro went on sale via a confirmation letter to the registered buyer.
 Delivery began at the General Motors Performance Build Center in Wixom, Michigan, starting in Summer 2012.
 Only 69 units were made.